SCIInstitute/ShapeWorks/docs/cloud/cloud-dataset.md

 ## Upload Dataset

-Uploading a dataset to Shapeworks Cloud can only be done from SWCC, the ShapeWorks Cloud Component. <!-- insert link here -->
+Uploading a dataset to Shapeworks Cloud can only be done from SWCC, the ShapeWorks Cloud Client.
+Go to [ShapeWorks Cloud Client](swcc.md#datasets) for more information.